-As the above distribution is more than 90% of the income earned during the period, excluding realized and unrealized capital gains on investments, the Fund is not subject to tax under Clause 99 of the Part I of the Second Schedule of the Income Tax Ordinance, 2001.
+As there was net loss excluding realized and unrealized capital gains for the period, the Fund is not subject to tax under Clause 99 of the Part I of the Second Schedule of the Income Tax Ordinance, 2001.

 Auditors

 The present auditors, Messrs A.F.Ferguson & Co., Chartered Accountants, retire and, being eligible, offer themselves for re-appointment for the year ending June 30, 2015.